bshaffer/oauth2-server-php-docs/content/grant-types/implicit.md

 ));
 ```

-This tells the `Authorize Controller` it is allowed to return an access token
+This allows the `Authorize Controller` to return an access token directly from
-directly from an authorize request.
+a request to the server's `authorize` endpoint.

 ## Example Request

 When using the Implicit grant type, tokens are retrieved using the
 `Authorize Controller`.
+The client specifies the grant type by setting
-The client must send the user to the OAuth server's
+the querystring parameter `response_type=token` in the OAuth server's
-`authorize` URL.
+`authorize' endpoint.

 First, redirect the user to the following URL: